jonathann000/advanced_ml_assignment/README.md

 # Reinforcement Learning assignment

-The goal of this assignment is to create your own reinforcement learning assignments.
+The goal of this assignment is to create your own reinforcement learning agents.
 This github repo contains both the instructions and the files needed for the assignment.
 The assignment will use the [OpenAI gym](https://gym.openai.com/) structure, I suggest you familiarize yourselves with this before getting started.